 Your doctor may do a test where you are exposed to cold air or water to see if it brings on symptoms of Raynaud's.
 Your doctor may also look at the base of your fingernail under a microscope to see if there is an underlying condition.

 If your doctor suspects there may be an underlying condition, he may do several blood tests, such as the antinuclear antibody test and the erythrocyte sedimentation rate (ESR), to look for connective tissue disease or other autoimmune disorders.
-If you have primary Raynaud's phenomenon, your health care provider may suggest trying to manage it with self-care strategies -- for example, dressing warmly, avoiding the cold, controlling stress.
+If you have primary Raynaud's phenomenon, your doctor may suggest trying to manage it with self-care strategies -- for example, dressing warmly, avoiding the cold, controlling stress.

 Many times you can help prevent symptoms of Raynaud's.
 One of the most important things you can do is to stop smoking.
 Nicotine shrinks arteries and decreases blood flow.
 Other ways you can help prevent symptoms include: